Kissabi/QuickEntity/README.md

-# Quick NER: Entity Recognition Training Module
+# QuickEntity: Named Entity Recognition Training Module on Spacy-Based

 > Simple is better than complex

+QuickEntity is a python module designed to help you train your own Named Entity Recognition (NER) model quickly and easily.
+With quick NER, you can customize model your NER model by providing your own list of named entities.

 * [Install](#install)
 * [Features](#features)